-The managing director, chief executive, shareholder controllers (as described above), directors, key persons in control functions of the insurer and an appointed actuary in respect of insurers conducting long term business, must be pre-approved by the IA as "fit and proper" prior to appointment.
+The managing director, chief executive, shareholder controllers (as described above), directors, key persons in control functions of the insurer, an appointed actuary in respect of insurers conducting long term business and administrator(s) and directors of a special purpose insurer must be pre-approved by the IA as "fit and proper" prior to appointment.

 Both insurance agents and insurance brokers will need the confirmation of the IA before confirming the appointment of its responsible officer.
-Under the Ordinance, the IA has power to reject or impose conditions it considers appropriate on the approval.
-In cases where the IA considers the responsible officer is no longer "fit and proper"; it may also revoke the approval previously given.
+Under the Ordinance, the IA has power to reject or impose conditions it Contributed by: Norton Rose Fulbright considers appropriate on the approval.
+In cases where the IA considers the responsible officer is no longer "fit and proper", it may also revoke the approval previously given.